 Lead Agency: Teton County, WY

-Partners: WYDOT, Wyoming Pathways
+Partners: WYDOT, Wyoming

 It is anticipated that the Trail Creek Campground will be temporarily closed so that the project contractor can complete clearing and grubbing along the adjacent segment of pathway while maximizing public safety.
 During the campground closure, the project proponents will rent the entire campground facility.
 It is anticipated that the temporary closure will occur for a 10 day period in the summer of 2024.
 After the temporary campground closure, the facility will re-open to the public for normal operations during the remainder of the construction effort; the campground will not be used for equipment access to the project area during the remaining phases of project implementation.